The kids are here!

 The people you buy from, their herd status will be your herd status for better or worse.

 5.)
 If you do not show your goats you may not care about papers, but health always matters as you can see from my statements above.
-Most of my goats are papered but all of them are purebred Nubians.
+Most of my goats are papered and all of them are purebred Nubians.
 What do you want the goat for?
 Meat?
 Milk ?
 Dual purpose?
 In my opinion choose a purebred animal that was bred for these purposes from proven bloodlines , registered or not, but purebred.
 Why consider a purebred without papers.
 They are usually a little cheaper in price and possibly more readily available and will suit your needs .
 Purebreds may not have papers for a variety of reasons, owners death, divorce, farm loss, goat parent is only registered native on appearance etc. If you are wanting only a backyard pet for the kids, a lawn mower or company for your horse, get a lower priced mixed breed goat of good quality , good health and with a good disposition, this is always important regardless of breed.
 I am not bashing mixed breeds , they are just more of a gamble when you are breeding for something specific like dairy for example.
 It takes time, money and hard work to raise animals.
 There is nothing wrong with being smart about it.
 These are my opinions , things I've learned from years of farming and breeding and at the end of the day everyone has free will can do what they want.
 Its your money and your time.